How and why EasyOS is different

 there is no reliance on any other distro.
 This does mean a

-much smaller repository, however, they are optimized for
+much smaller repository; however, they are optimized for

 Easy (small and fast).
-Note that there is an earlier release
+It is currently almost 2,000

 Puppy heritage |